Jake McCarthy's two-run single lifts D-backs past Giants - WHIZ News

 GARRETT’S TIME

-Garrett made his debut at age 26, with his parents flying in from Houston.
-He cherished the moment he had waited for his entire life.
+Garrett made his debut at age 26 and cherished the moment he had waited for his entire life.

 “I wanted it bad so I just persevered and said ‘keep going, keep going, never lose faith,’” he said.
 “I knew if I put in the work I would eventually get here.”